 6.33 New master files can only be created by the HR Manager with the express approval of the Business Manager.
 Any master file amendments made by the HR Manager must be printed out each month prior to the payroll run and must be authorised by the Business Manager.
 Any master file amendments made by the Business Manager must be authorised by the Headteacher.

-6.34 Any payroll transactions relating to the Headteacher must be authorised only by the Chair of Governors or Chair of the Finance and Premises Committee.
+6.34 Any payroll transactions relating to the Headteacher must be authorised only by the Chair of Governors or Chair of the Resources Committee.

 6.4 Payroll Returns